SensiLab/GenerativeArtArchive/entries/examples/worley-noise/index.md

 ![Four examples of Worley noise](./imgs/wn1.png)

-Introduced by Steven Worley in 1996 [1], as a method to create natural-looking procedural textures in computer graphics, Worley noise uses an approach similar to the Voronoi diagram, where randomly distributed seed define areas in 2D or 3D space.
+Introduced by Steven Worley in 1996 [1], as a method to create natural-looking procedural textures in computer graphics, Worley noise uses an approach similar to the Voronoi diagram, where randomly distributed seed points – feature points – define areas in 2D or 3D space, which in turn define the colour information for every other point in that space.
+This produces textures that resemble stone, water, crystals and other microscopic cellular structures.

 ## How it works